Manufacture Your Day by STOP SAYING “I WILL TRY”

 - demonstrates creativity

-We are often not mindful enough how we speak and reflecting on it will make a huge difference in your life.
+We are often not mindful enough of how we speak and reflecting on it will make a huge difference in your life.

 You cannot change things that you’re not aware of, which means awareness and mindfulness are the first steps in the change process.